-Pupil Services Point of ContactOur Platte County R-3 mission is to prepare individual learners for success in life., and provide meaningful experiences in a safe and caring environment.
+Pupil Services Point of ContactOur Platte County R-3 mission is to prepare individual learners for success in life, by providing meaningful experiences in a safe and caring environment.
 To that end, and in accordance with Board Policy and Federal Guidelines, we have established the Executive Director of Pupil Services, Dr. Jen Beutel, as the point of contact for the following programs: McKinney-Vento Liaison, Foster Care Point of Contact, Federal Programs Coordinator, 504 Coordinator, Special Programs Coordinator Staff, community agencies, and other community supports are encouraged to collaborate to meet the needs of learners who may have barriers to their enrollment and success in our schools.
 This flier contains important information about the supervision and coordination of programming related specifically to students who may be experiencing homelessness or those who have been placed in foster care.
-More information can be found HERE
+Click here for more information.

 All responsible public agencies are required to locate, evaluate, and identify children with disabilities who are under the jurisdiction of the agency, regardless of the severity of the disability, including children attending private schools, children who live outside the district but are attending a private school within the district, highly mobile children, such as migrant and homeless children, children who are wards of the state, and children who are suspected of having a disability and in need of special education even though they are advancing from grade to grade.
 The <public agency> assures that it will provide a free, appropriate public education (FAPE) to all eligible children with disabilities between the ages of 3 and 21 under its jurisdiction.
 Disabilities include autism, deaf/blindness, emotional disorders, hearing impairment and deafness, intellectual disability, multiple disabilities, orthopedic impairment, other health impairments, specific learning disabilities, speech or language impairment, traumatic brain injury, visual impairment/blindness and young child with a developmental delay.